 |School of Public Policy||Graduate||2||$1,000|

-1) Schools or colleges listing "Undergraduate and Graduate" in the Degree Level column are permitted to award a Yellow Ribbon Program scholarship to the associated maximum number of students regardless of degree level.
+1) Schools or colleges listing "Undergraduate and Graduate" in the Degree Level column are permitted to offer a Yellow Ribbon Program scholarship to the associated maximum number of students regardless of degree level.